maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The program starts by creating a new text file containing the string `Hello, World!` and then reads it back in using `INPUT#`.
 The result is unexpected:

     Hello
-    ?EXTRA IGNORED
+    ?EXTRA IGNORED at line 50

-This is because, like the normal `INPUT`, the comma is considered to be a separator between two values, `Hello` and `World!`.
+The error is returned because, like the normal `INPUT`, the comma is considered to be a separator between two values, `Hello` and `World!`.
 The system is expecting two variables to be used to read the two strings, but only one is present so the warning is printed.
+This can be addressed by changing the file to contain `"Hello, World!"`, or simply removing the comma.

 <!-- TOC --><a name="get-aexpvar"></a>
 ### `GET#` *aexp*,*var*